renaissance-publishing/renaissance/chapters/07-items.md

 Major item plays a major roll in defining a character; this might include a magic weapon, an heirloom, a shop or a plot of land.

-We don\\'t have particular _magic item_ rules; like powers, major items are intended to be worked out between the GM and the player.
+We don't have particular _magic item_ rules; like powers, major items are intended to be worked out between the GM and the player.

-It\\'s worth noting that this game is intended to be less gear-focused than other fantasy adventure games (that is, for example, D&D).
+It's worth noting that this game is intended to be less gear-focused than other fantasy adventure games (that is, for example, D&D).
 The intent is that a character is mostly defined by their Skills first, and there-after by their Traits, Race, Backgrounds, Classes and Powers.